14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 The trade-offs:

 SonarQube is expensive.
-The Developer Edition starts around $150/month, and Enterprise Edition costs significantly more.
+The Developer Edition starts around $150/month, and Enterprise Edition costs more.
 Pricing is per instance, not per user, which can be advantageous for large teams.

 Setup and maintenance require dedicated effort.
 Self-hosting means you manage updates, scaling, and infrastructure.